Debt management plan (DMP)

 Debt relief order (DRO)

-Bankruptcy is a form of insolvency and is normally only suitable if you can’t pay back your debts in a reasonable time.
-Assets you own, such as your house or car, will usually be sold to pay off your debts.
-This means if your assets are worth more than your debts, or if all of your regular payments are up to date and you can afford to keep paying them, bankruptcy is unlikely to be the best option for you..
+Bankruptcy is a form of insolvency.
+Normally, it is only suitable if you can’t pay back your debts in a reasonable amount of time.
+Assets that you own, such as your car or house, will usually be sold to pay off your debts.
+This means if your assets are worth more than your debts, or if all of your regular payments are up to date and you can afford to keep paying them, bankruptcy isn't likely to be the best option for you..
 Find out more about the criteria for bankruptcy.

 Equity release can help free up money that is tied up in your home so you can improve your financial situation, without the need to move.
 We have our own equity release advisors who can guide you through the process.
 Our equity release information will give you more details on how this works and whether you qualify.